Thursday, February 3, 2011

 I'm doing good, my hip is slowly getting better, been a lot of work to get this far.
 Tendons and bursitis sure are slow to heal.
 At the end of the month I have my quarterly cancer check up.
 I feel like I got it beat, but still want to be sure.

 I'm going to be taking this page down soon, it's a new year and I am moving forward, but will forever remember the wonderful people and support I got this past year.
-Have the best year ever everybody, and God Bless.
+Have the best year ever everybody and God Bless.

 Friday, December 3, 2010

-On November 19th, I officially became a One Year Cancer Survivor!
+Yesterday, I officially became a One Year Cancer Survivor!
 This week, I had another three month check up and all my labs looked good.
 My right hip is still very painful though.
 I have a walker for at home, and walking sticks for long distances.
 My orthopedic surgeon said because of the chemo my tendon tears and bursa could take years to heal (bummer).
 Anyway, I'm trying real hard to get better - this is just another one of those pot holes in the road.
 Wow, I sure am on a bumpy one!

 I'm still making music - I even subbed in a former band of mine the Barefoot Winos when I went home for Thanksgiving.
 I am looking forward to some down time after the first of the year, and a vacation.
 My Mom and I are going on our first ever trip alone together.
 Her oncologist gave her the okay to go between chemo treatments, so we're going on our "Cancer Cruise" to the Caribbean for a week.
 I can't wait!
 Happy Holidays to all!!